 3. Conversion Tracking

-How effective are the Facebook ad campaigns that you’re running?
-Without the pixel and events, your focus is likely on a combination of Cost Per Click, Click Through Rate, and Engagement Rate.
-But these may have little, if any, connection to whether conversions occurred.
+How effective are the Facebook ad The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. that you’re running?
+Without the pixel and events, your focus is likely on a combination of Facebook reports on CPC (All) and CPC (Link Click).
+The first refers to all clicks and the second on all internal and outbound links., Click Through Rate, and Engagement Rate.
+But these may have little, if any, Within your ad set, you can further narrow targeting by adding a connection to a page, app, or event that you control. to whether conversions occurred.

 If you use pixel events, you can add a column specifically for the total number, unique number, value, cost, and unique cost of any standard event.